-I used to have a huge 3x2 meter version of the above art on the wall of my hallway.
+I used to have a huge 3x2 meter version of the below art on the wall of my hallway.
 I fucking loved the first Mirror’s Edge.
 The art style was cool, I discovered the magic music of Solar Fields and though there were bugs and quirks in the gameplay, the concept of a first person platformer was fresh (2009).
 There wasn’t much story to talk about, but Rihanna Pratchett did admirably, seeing how she was presented with a basically finished game when DICE hired her.
 And when Mirror’s Edge flowed, the white and brightly coloured surroundings melted into streams of light feathered bliss.

 So I was slightly annoyed that the sequel, Mirror’s Edge Catalyst, was released late 2016, just when I had moved to London and didn’t have access to a gaming rig.
 Fast forward to January 2019, when I bought a PS4 in order to create some form of work/life balance with this stressful PhD I’m doing.
 (Let’s not mention that it took time to save enough money to justify the purchase.
 Oops!)